trwiley/asian-pottery-sonified/README.md

 # Sonification of Asian Stoneware Jars Data

-This is a project being done as part of my INFO-I 310 Multimedia Arts and Technology class at Indiana University South Bend.
-What will be the end-product of this is a Max 7 Patch that reads in some of the datafields from the  dataset and produces a sound that fluctuates based on the data.
+This is a project that was done as part of my INFO-I 310 Multimedia Arts and Technology class at Indiana University South Bend.
+It is a Max/MSP patch that reads in some of the datafields from an archaeological dataset and produces a sound that fluctuates based on the data.

 Eventually, I would also like to implement a similar idea using open source tools.